Freeman Estate

-Freeman Estate, also known as Park Hill Farm, is a historic home located at Huntington, Cabell County, West Virginia.
+Freeman Estate, also known as Park Hill Farm, is a historic home located at Freeman Estates, Huntington, Cabell County, West Virginia.
 The estate house was built between 1912 and 1914 and is a 2 1/2-story, masonry American Craftsman-style dwelling.
 It measures 11,000 sqft and has a red, clay-tile roof.

 It features a front porch floored with red quarry tile that extends approximately 80 ft across the entire front of the home and wraps around its left side.
 Also, the property has a contributing stone wall and cobblestone path dated to the construction of the house.

 It was listed on the National Register of Historic Places in 2009.